Linearly Solvable Stochastic Control Lyapunov Functions: Introduction

-The rest of this paper is organized as follows.
-Section \ref{sec:background} reviews linearly solvable HJB equations, SCLFs, and SOS programming.
-Section \ref{sec:problem} introduces a relaxed formulation of the HJB solutions which is efficiently computable using the SOS methodology.
-Section \ref{sec:analysis} analyzes the properties of the relaxed solutions, such as approximation errors relative to the exact solutions.
+The rest of this paper is organized as follows. \Cref{sec:background} reviews linearly solvable HJB equations, SCLFs, and SOS programming. \Cref{sec:problem} introduces a relaxed formulation of the HJB solutions which is efficiently computable using the SOS methodology. \Cref{sec:analysis} analyzes the properties of the relaxed solutions, such as approximation errors relative to the exact solutions.
 This section shows that the relaxed solutions are SCLFs, and that the resulting controller is stabilizing.
-The upper bound solution is also shown to bound the performance when using the suboptimal controller.
-Section \ref{sec:extensions} summarizes some extensions of the method to handle issues such as approximation of optimal control problems which are not linearly solvable, robust controller synthesis, and non-polynomial systems.
-Two examples are presented in Section \ref{sec:simulation} to illustrate the optimization technique and its performance.
-Section \ref{sec:conclusion} summarizes the findings of this work and discusses future research directions.
+The upper bound solution is also shown to bound the performance when using the suboptimal controller. \Cref{sec:extensions} summarizes an extension of the method to approximate optimal control problems which are not linearly solvable.
+Two examples are presented in \cref{sec:simulation} to illustrate the optimization technique and its performance. \Cref{sec:conclusion} summarizes the findings of this work and discusses future research directions.

-\section{BACKGROUNDS}
+\section{Backgrounds}

 This section briefly describes the paper's notation and reviews necessary background on the linear HJB equation, SCLFs, and SOS programming.